Scalable Krylov Subspace Methods for Generalized Mixed-Effects Models with Crossed Random Effects: Experiments using simulated data

 \section{Experiments using simulated data}

-In the following, we conduct several experiments using simulated data.
+In the following, we conduct experiments using simulated data.
 We compare the different preconditioners and methods for calculating predictive variances.
 Furthermore, we analyze our proposed methods concerning the accuracy and runtime for parameter estimation and prediction.
-Krylov subspace methods are compared to calculations based on the Cholesky decomposition using the \texttt{GPBoost} library.
-Note, however, that the Cholesky decomposition is also not exact since round-off errors can accumulate when using finite precision arithmetic.
-Additionally, we do a comparison with the \texttt{lme4} and \texttt{glmmTMB} software libraries, which both rely on the Cholesky decomposition.
+Krylov subspace methods are compared to computations relying on sparse Cholesky decompositions.
+Note, however, that Cholesky decompositions also do not necessarily yield exact results since round-off errors can accumulate when using finite precision arithmetic.
 Code to reproduce the simulated and the real-world data experiments of this article is available at \url{https://github.com/pkuendig/KrylovGMMs}.